-A nice ripe honeydew melon will give off certain clues, and these are what you are going to be looking out for before you take your knife out of its block and begin slicing open your delicious ball of goodness:
+A nice ripe honeydew melon will give off certain clues, and these are what you are going to be looking out for before you take your knife out of its block (find the best knife set for vegans by reading our reviews) and begin slicing open your delicious ball of goodness:

 When a honeydew melon is ripe and ready to eat it will have a sweet scent which simply screams out EAT ME!
 The longer the melon is left to ripen, the stronger the fruit’s fragrance becomes.

 Your melon should have next to no greenness once it has fully ripened, so keep an eye out for any green veins running across the rind (the outer skin of the fruit).
 A ripe honeydew will have lost its green tinge and moved over to a nice whitish yellow or golden hue.